Royal Ascot Ante Post Betting

 The best horses from around the world tend to run at Royal Ascot.
 Occasionally, the British and Irish-trained runners tend to make plans later than international runners, whose intentions will tend to be known well in advance.
-Last year, Enable was an intended runner in the Prince Of Wales’s Stakes at the ante-post stage but was eventually saved for the Eclipse.

 Do you get money back on antepost bets?

 Generally not.
 The flipside for punters getting attractive prices on ante-post bets means that they would lose their money if their selection does not run.
 There are some exceptions to this, but generally if you bet more than 48 hours in advance of a race, stakes will not be refunded.

 What does antepost betting mean?

 It means betting before the final declarations stage, which adds greater uncertainty in terms of knowing the runners.
 Identifying likely runners is a big part of successful antepost betting.

 What happens if you bet on a horse and it doesn’t run?

 If you bet on a horse after the final declarations stage (10am two days before on British Flat races), you will get your stake back if it does not run.
 Prior to that, when antepost rules apply, you would not.
 Occasionally bookies offer non-runner no bet (NRNB), although these tend to come with less attractive odds.

 Only if bets are placed after the final declarations stage or a market is explicitly stated to be NRNB.